JLeFevre559/CS350-Clipboard/Documents/Milestone-3/Code/Code.md

 # Clipboard: A Task Management System

-**Clipboard** is a web-based task management system, providing a straightforward and user-friendly interface to manage tasks efficiently.
-It is crafted with HTML, CSS, JavaScript, and embedded into a Django template.
+Clipboard is a web application designed for task management.
+It utilizes HTML, CSS, and JavaScript within a Django template.

 ## Features and Code Snippets

 ### Task Listing

-Tasks are distinctly listed with due dates and status, ensuring users are aware of pending work.
+The system lists tasks with associated due dates and statuses.

 ```html
 <h4>Tasks Due: 10/26/2023</h4>